koptelovmax/gaussianprocess/track.md

 ### What next
 - Multivariate Gaussian distribution in Python using my own pdf function
 - Understand the model
 - Learn MAP
 - Learn optimization processes

+## 04.05.16
+### What has done
+- Got access to the lab
+- Added some comments to Jyputer about multivariate Gaussian distribution
+- Implementation of multivariate Gaussian distribution function

+### Why
+- I should use Python to rewrite the Matlab code

+### What has learned
+- How to scale plots in Python
+- How to write equations in LaTeX

+### What next
+- Finish the reimplementation in Python of what I made in Matlab
+- Understand the model
+- Learn MAP
+- Learn optimization processes